Azure/aks-engine/docs/topics/upgrade.md

 - allow any Kubernetes versions, including the ones that have not been whitelisted, or deprecated
 - accept downgrade operations

-> Note : If you pass in a version that AKS-Engine literally cannot install (e.g., a version of Kubernetes that does not exist), you may break your cluster.
+> Note: If you pass in a version that AKS-Engine literally cannot install (e.g., a version of Kubernetes that does not exist), you may break your cluster.

-For each nodes, the cluster will follow the same process as described in the section above: [Under the hood](#under-the-hood)
+For each node, the cluster will follow the same process described in the section above: [Under the hood](#under-the-hood)